Updated June 2017

 If you love international politics, suspense and drama, you can’t go past Homeland.

 FAVOURITE CHARACTER: Clare Danes is amazeballs as the complicated Carrie but my heart belongs to Quin.
-Miranda Otto is brilliant in Season 5 too.
+Saul is always a corker and Miranda Otto is brilliant in Season 5 too.

-BEST SEASON: Season 4 was an absolute cracker, while Season 5 was a little to close to home, given recent events.
+BEST SEASON: Season 4 was an absolute cracker, while Seasons 5 and 6 were a little too close to home, given recent events.

 This English series had me in from the first episode and I couldn’t look away or stop thinking about it.